 Flushed skin occurs when the blood vessels just below the skin widen and fill with more blood.

-For most people, occasional flushing is normal and can result from being too hot, exercising, or emotional responses.
+For most people, occasional flushing is not a cause for concern.
+It can result from being too hot, exercising, or emotional responses.
 Flushed skin can also be a side effect of drinking alcohol or taking certain medications.

-Sometimes, flushing can be a sign of an underlying medical condition, such as rosacea, cancer, or an endocrine disorder.
-People who have flushing that seems to be getting worse, occurs alongside other symptoms, or has no apparent cause should visit a doctor.
+However, flushing can sometimes indicate an underlying medical condition, such as rosacea, cancer, or an endocrine disorder.
+It is best for people to contact a doctor if flushing is worsening, occurs alongside other symptoms, or has no apparent cause.